Wingham Post Office

-Wingham Post Office is a heritage-listed post office at Wynter Street, Wingham, Mid-Coast Council, New South Wales, Australia.
+Wingham Post Office is a heritage-listed post office at Wynter Street, Wingham, New South Wales, Australia.
 The original building was designed by the Colonial Architect's Office under James Barnet and constructed by William T. Smith of Cundletown.
 Additions were designed by the CAO under Barnet's successor, Walter Liberty Vernon, and built by S. A. Levick (1904) and H. W. Alcorn (c.
 1909-10).
 The property is owned by Australia Post.
 It was added to the New South Wales State Heritage Register on 22 December 2000.

 History

 The first official postal service in Australia was established in April 1809, when Sydney merchant Isaac Nichols was appointed as the first Postmaster in the colony of New South Wales.
 Prior to this, mail had been distributed directly by the captain of the ship on which the mail arrived; however, this system was neither reliable nor secure.

 In 1825 the colonial administration was empowered to establish a Postmaster General's Department, which had previously been administered from Britain.

 In 1828 the first post offices outside of Sydney were established, with offices in Bathurst, Campbelltown, Parramatta, Liverpool, Newcastle, Penrith and Windsor.
 By 1839 there were forty post offices in the colony, with more opening as settlement spread.
 The advance of postal services was further increased as the railway network began to be established throughout NSW from the 1860s.
 Also, in 1863, the Postmaster General W. H. Christie noted that accommodation facilities for postmasters in some post offices was quite limited, and stated that it was a matter of importance that "post masters should reside and sleep under the same roof as the office".

 The appointment of James Barnet as Acting Colonial Architect in 1862 coincided with a considerable increase in funding to the public works program.
 Between 1865 and 1890 the Colonial Architects Office was responsible for the building and maintenance of 169 post offices and telegraph offices in NSW.
 The post offices constructed during this period were designed in a variety of architectural styles, as Barnet argued that the local parliamentary representatives always preferred "different patterns".